Filamentary Dust Polarization and the Morphology of Neutral Hydrogen Structures: Data

-For cross-spectrum calculations between these maps and other polarization data products in this paper, we use the full mission maps.
+For cross-spectrum calculations between these maps and other polarization data products in this paper, we use the full-mission maps.
 When calculating autospectra of these maps, we compute cross spectra of the half-mission splits to avoid noise bias.

 For most of the analysis in this paper, we use the Planck~70\% sky fraction Galactic plane mask \citep{2015A&A...576A.104P}.
-However, in \secref{subsec:dustmask}, we also employ the 20, 40, 60, and 80\% sky fraction Galactic plane masks.
+However, in \secref{subsec:dustmask}, we also employ the 20\%, 40\%, 60\%, and 80\% sky fraction Galactic plane masks.
 The higher the sky fraction, the greater the contribution from lower Galactic latitudes.